- Banking and Financial Institution Litigation

 Ms. Raines also represents clients in a wide assortment of contract claims and torts, including Fannie Mae and Freddie Mac mortgage buy-back and indemnity disputes, foreclosures, real estate investments, fraud, fidelity bond coverage claims, partnership agreements, employment and non-competition agreements, insurance policies, minority shareholder disputes, and defamation.

-Ms. Raines has been rated AV "Preeminent" by Martindale-Hubbell, its highest peer rating, has twice been chosen to the list of Texas Super Lawyers by Thomson Reuters, and has been selected to the list of The Best Lawyers in America since 2014.
+Ms. Raines has been rated AV "Preeminent" by Martindale-Hubbell, its highest peer rating, has been chosen to the list of Texas Super Lawyers three times by Thomson Reuters, and has been selected to the list of The Best Lawyers in America since 2014.

 To Print Carolyn Raines’ Full Bio Click Here